saitodisse/twitter-stream-cli/README.md

 Twitter streams **cli tool**

-- Export results as JSON
 - Can track multiples words
+- Output results in several formats
-- Send results to firebase (optional)
+- Can send results to a Firebase uri
+- You can run various instances with pm2

 ## Install